by Alicia Caramenico

-Next week, Humana’s President and CEO Bruce Broussard will discuss health care transformation and innovation at AHIP’s Medicare Conference in Washington, D.C.
-His session will focus on the role health plans play in helping Medicare Advantage (MA) members achieve their best health.
+Humana’s President and CEO Bruce Broussard discussed health care transformation and innovation at AHIP’s Medicare Conference in Washington, D.C.
+His session focused on the role health plans play in helping Medicare Advantage (MA) members achieve their best health.
 Broussard shared some of his insights ahead of the event.
 There is still time to register – join us!

 Bruce Broussard: Health care represents 18 percent of GDP, making it one of the largest economic issues for society.
 This is primarily being driven by an aging population, an increase in chronic conditions, and system inefficiencies.
 Of course, there are many challenges to overcome, but having an opportunity to play a leadership role in finding solutions to these challenges is very rewarding.
 At Humana, we call it our “opportunity of a lifetime.”
 One of our core beliefs is that the way to improve health care is by creating a better health care experience (simple and easy) and by improving people’s health.